fluidandelasticity2024/fluidandelasticity2024.github.io/submission_abstracts.md

 - Viscoelastic media

 ## Abstract template - LaTeX files
-A one page abstract must be uploaded on the conference management system no later than February 15 2024. **The abstract repository will be opened from
+A one page abstract must be uploaded on the conference management system **no later than February 15 2024**. **The abstract repository will be opened from
 August 1 2024**.
 Abstracts will be used by the organisation committee for selecting the oral presentations.
 The booklet of abstracts will be published electronically on the conference website.
 For the conference attendant's convenience, a smaller booklet containing the scientific programme and the titles of the oral presentations will be provided on a USB drive.